dodgeblaster/githubcourse/README.md

 -   Student is familiar with KanBan and how to impliment it with Github Projects
 -   Student is familiar with Continous Integration

-### Aims of the Sass course

--   Student knows how to use NPM and setup a project with NPM
--   Student can setup a sass compiler with gulp
--   Student knows how to use the following sass features:
-    -   variables
-    -   nesting
-    -   modules
-    -   @mixins
-    -   @extends

 ### About your instructor